svlentink/dockerfiles/svlentink/ipfilter/README.md

 # IpFilter with basic auth (optional) and SSL

-Used for getting things only quickly while developing.
+Used for getting things online quickly while developing.
 Less secure than Iptables, but way faster when using docker.

 See [this](https://github.com/svlentink/dockerfiles/blob/master/svlentink/ipfilter/docker-compose.yml) example.

+You can use basic auth or filter based on IPv4.

 ## Production